 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were given antianxiety medications.
-Antianxiety medications are prescribed to patients suffering from anxiety or depression.
+This statistic tells you the percentage of long-term care residents who were given antianxiety medication.
+These drugs are generally prescribed to patients experiencing depression or anxiety.

 Managing Depression Among Residents